nextflow-io/nextflow/docs/git.md

 [BitBucket Server](https://confluence.atlassian.com/bitbucketserver) is a self-hosted Git repository and management platform.

 :::{note}
-BitBucket Server uses a different API from the [BitBucket](https://bitbucket.org/) cloud service.
+BitBucket Server uses a different API from the [BitBucket](https://bitbucket.org/) Cloud service.
 Make sure to use the right configuration whether you are using the cloud service or a self-hosted installation.
 :::

 To access your local BitBucket Server create an entry in the [SCM configuration file](#git-configuration) specifying as shown below: